nickthecoder/fizzy/README.md

 Fizzy
 =====

 Draw diagrams using pre-defined "Stencils" (or create your own stencils).
+Inspired by Visio.

 For example, an organisation chart has boxes with structured content (a name, and role etc).
 The boxes can be connected by lines.